-Every year, National Fried Clam Day takes place on July 3rd.
-In New England, this is a cult dish with a 100-year history.
-It is served both in small cafes and in good restaurants, but the recipe is about the same everywhere.
-Raw clams are soaked in milk, then breaded in flour, and then fried in oil.
+Every year, National Fried Clam Day is celebrated on July 3rd.
+In New England, this dish has a cult following with over a 100-year history.
+Fried clams are served everywhere, from small cafes to upscale restaurants, with a recipe that remains consistent: raw clams are soaked in milk, breaded in flour, and fried in oil.

 History

-- In 2015, National Fried Clam Day received the status of a national day;
+- National Fried Clam Day was officially recognized as a national day in 2015.

-- Fried clams are mentioned in US cookbooks in 1850;
+- Fried clams were mentioned in U.S. cookbooks as early as 1850.

-When is National Fried Clam Day celebrated in 2023?
+When is National Fried Clam Day in 2025?

 National Fried Clam Day is observed on July 3 each year.